MERTON PARK STUDIOS

 Crossroads to Crime (1960)

-Gerry Anderson was given a chance to direct a rather slight routine drama, but at least there's a nice final twist.
+Gerry Anderson was given a chance to direct this slight routine drama, but at least there's a final twist.

-"Mr Miles says, Right Now!" so Connie (Miriam Karlin) has to down tools at the roadside cafe where she works.
-A policeman sees her being forced away into a car and attempts to prevent her abduction.
-When Constable Ross (Anthony Oliver) regains consciousness, he's told that he was found lying at the side of a road.
-Mr Miles' kind henchman Diamond (George Murcell) has kindly brought him home.
+"Mr Miles says, Right Now!"
+So Connie (Miriam Karlin), who has the best part, must down tools at the roadside cafe where she works.
+Your friendly neighbourhood copper, PC Ross (Anthony Oliver), sees her being abducted in a Ford Zephyr, and bravely jumps on the car to prevent the two kidnappers driving off.
+But Ross is "bounced off the road."
+When he regains consciousness, he is informed that he had been found lying at the side of a road.
+Mr Miles' thoughtful henchman Diamond (George Murcell) hag kindly brought him home.
 So why does Diamond hand £50 in cash to Ross' wife?

-Meantime, Connie has finally been brought face to face with Mr Miles (Ferdy Mayne).
+Connie has been dragged into the presence of rich Mr Miles (Ferdy Mayne).
 "You've been stepping out of line," she's warned.
-It seems Miles uses the cafe as a storage depot for all his gang's stolen goods.
+Miles uses the cafe as a storage depot for all the proceeds from thefts from lorries on the A1.

-Ross has been watching the cafe and next day visits Connie there hoping she might talk.
+Ross has been watching the cafe and next day tries to get Connie to talk.
 Coincidentally Diamond and his men are stealing the cargo from a lorry parked outside.
 Ross never even notices anything.

 Wallace